Tatulescu’s soprano passages in the fifth movement soared agilely above the orchestra and chorus.

 Romanian-American soprano Laura Tatulescu has gained recognition for her beauty of voice and her exciting portrayals on the operatic and concert stage.
 She has performed under the batons of such eminent conductors as Riccardo Muti, Seiji Ozawa, Philippe Jordan, Adam Fischer, James Conlon, Marco Armiliato, Sebastian Weigle, Danielle Gatti, Kent Nagano, Andris Nelsons, Peter Schneider, Constantinos Carydis, Ivor Bolton and Harry Bicket.

-Ms. Tatulescu’s 2016-17 season includes her debut with Maggio Musicale Fiorentino as Musetta in Lorenzo Mariani’s production of La bohème conducted by Daniel Oren and a return to the Bavarian State Opera as Karolka in Janáček’s Jenůfa conducted by Tomáš Hanus.
-She also sings Mahler’s Symphony No. 2 with the Jacksonville Symphony.
-In the 2017-18 season she makes her house debut at Opéra de Lille as Despina in Cosi fan tutte and will return to Seattle Opera in leading roles.
+Ms. Tatulescu’s 2016-17 season included her debut with Maggio Musicale Fiorentino as Musetta in Lorenzo Mariani’s production of La bohème conducted by Daniel Oren and return to the Bavarian State Opera as Karolka in Janáček’s Jenůfa conducted by Tomáš Hanus.
+She also sang Mahler’s Symphony No. 2 with the Jacksonville Symphony and appeared as soloist in the new multimedia production Catarsi by Benedikt Brachtel and the AGORA Musiktheaterkollektiv during the Münchner Opernfestspiele.

 After acclaimed performances at Santa Fe Opera in summer 2015 as Serpetta in Mozart´s La finta giardiniera, conducted by Harry Bicket and directed by Tim Albery, the 2015-16 season included a number of exciting debuts for Ms. Tatulescu.
 She started the season singing Mahler’s Symphony No. 2 with the Atlanta Symphony Orchestra under Robert Spano, joined Seattle Opera as Susanna in Mozart’s Le nozze di Figaro conducted by Gary Wedow and directed by Aidan Lang, took to the stage at Florida Grand Opera as Norina in Donizetti’s Don Pasquale, conducted by Ramón Tebar and directed by Renaud Doucet, and lastly portrayed Marzelline in Beethoven’s Fidelio with Cincinnati Opera.
 She also returned to Stadttheater Klagenfurt for her role debut as Helena in Britten’s A Midsummer Night´s Dream, conducted by Alexander Soddy and directed by Immo Karaman.
 This followed an acclaimed role debut as Blanche de la Force in Poulenc´s Dialogues des Carmélites in Klagenfurt the previous season, also under the baton of Alexander Soddy and directed by Richard Brunel.